-ArcFlashWear is a specialist, corporate partner and supplier of secondary level FR work wear and NASCO protective outerwear solutions, offering protection against electric arc, flash fire and molten metal splash.
+ArcFlashWear is the Australian Distributor of NASCO Protective Outerwear Solutions and a corporate partner/supplier of premium FR work wear, offering protection against electric arc, flash fire and molten metal splash.
 We choose to focus on the term 'partner' over 'supplier' as we provide our range of specialised FR garments with a view to maximising Customer outcomes.

 Our industry focus includes:

 Electric Utilities and Installations where there is risk of exposure to electric arc,

 Electrical Maintenance and Workplaces (mine extraction and processing sites, smelters and refineries, heavy industry, fire services/SES, oil, gas, chemical and petrochemical) where there is risk of exposure to electric arc, flash fire, intense heat and flame and,

 Molten Metal Installations where there is risk of exposure to molten metal splash (aluminium, cryolite, iron, steel, copper, magnesium and nickel), radiant and convective heat, electric arc and flame.

 Because we specialise, we are product and hazard centric, offering only a select number of the world’s premium FR textiles in our standard or custom range of industrial work wear.